Nashville-Chattanooga & St. Louis Railroad

 Click on image to view larger picture

-Remarks: ca. early 1900's.
-Forged by the A&W Co.
-Superb block lettering and yellow-gold patina.
+Remarks: ca. mid-1900s Forged by the Adlake Co.
+Nice stamp marks and gold patina.

 Click on image to view larger picture